-Tie the Rakhi Knot as per your Zodiac Signs.
+Tie the Rakhi as per your Zodiac Signs

-For Taurus sign, White and Silver colour Rakhi considered as auspicious.
+For the Taurus sign, the White and Silver colour Rakhi is considered auspicious.
 You can apply the tilak of Roli and Rice.

-Foe Cancer sign, White Resham thread and Moti made Rakhi considered as auspicious.
+For the Cancer sign, the White Resham thread and Moti made Rakhi considered auspicious.
 You can apply the tilak of Chandan.

 For Leo sign, the Yellow and Pink colour Rakhi is considered auspicious.
 You can apply Turmeric and Roli tilak.

-For Virgo sign, White Reshmi or Green colour considered as auspicious.
-You can apply turmeric and chandan tilak.
+For the Virgo sign, White Reshmi or Green colour is considered auspicious.
+You can apply turmeric and Chandan tilak.

-For Libra sign Blue, White and Cream colour is considered auspicious.
+Blue, White and Cream colour is considered auspicious for the Libra sign.
 You can apply kesar tilak.

-For Scorpio sign, Pink and Red colour is considered auspicious.
+For the Scorpio sign, Pink and Red colour is considered auspicious.
 You can apply tilak of Roli.

-For Sagittarius sign, Yellow Reshmi colour Rakhi is considered auspicious.
+For the Sagittarius sign, the Yellow Reshmi colour Rakhi is considered auspicious.
 You can apply tilak of turmeric and kumkum.

-For Capricorn sign, Blue or Dark Blue colour Rakhi is considered auspicious.
+For the Capricorn sign, the Blue or Dark Blue colour Rakhi is considered auspicious.
 You can apply Kesar tilak.

-For Aquarius sign, Rakhis made of Rudraksha is considered auspicious.
-If this is not possible you can tie Yellow colour Rakhi and apply turmeric tilak.
+For the Aquarius sign, Rakhis made of Rudraksha are considered auspicious.
+If this is not possible, you can tie the Yellow colour Rakhi and apply turmeric tilak.